pablodz/bitcoinin/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Represent the growth of Bitcoin compared to market capitalization.
+Represent the growth of Bitcoin.